 If you are celebrating Valentine's Day or Galentine's Day, check out some of my current favourite images of embroidered hearts.
 If you are exchanging gifts, embroidered hearts have so much more meaning that chocolates or flowers - and they have a lot less calories!
 I...read more

 I'm very proud to be part of this wonderful article in Sew Magazine on the correlation between Mindfulness and Sewing.
 The mental health charity, Mind, also recognises the link between crafting and good mental health.
 Mind has created Crafternoon Sessions as a way of...read more

 The next stop along my travels through Hungarian embroidery is Matyó (ma-tjo).
 Matyó or Matyóság is the collective term for the area that supports the arts dedicated to Matyó culture.
 Located in northeastern Hungary, Matyó compromises the three main villages of...read more

 Kalocsa As with most Hungarian embroidery, the Kalocsa patterns became very popular in the mid-19th century with the rise of nationalism in Hungary.
 Originally, Kalacsa used white embroidery on white cotton as coloured thread was expensive and only became mainstream...read more

 Selvedge Magazine, 30th August 2017

 S Magazine, Sunday Express

 – Events –

-This is your one-stop shop for homeware, gifts and fashion for the year ahead.
-With plenty of exciting features in store, don’t miss the chance to glean expert business advice from those in the know at the Country Living Theatre, fashion your own decorations at the Craft and Create Rooms and discover new talent at the Pop-up Market.
+This is your one-stop shop for homeware, gifts and fashion Christmas.
+With plenty of exciting features including the Champagne Bar, don’t miss the chance to glean expert business advice from those in the know at the Country Living Theatre, fashion your own decorations at the Craft and Create Rooms and discover all the lovely stalls available for your Christmas presents.

 SEND US A LITTLE NOTE